Mattobad/House-Price-Prediction-Regression/README.md

 ### House price prediction

 Code used for publishing the model in pythonAnywhere.
 For simplicity, I've removed the all the code for training the mode(pipeline).
-Repository only consists of code for front-end, packages containing flask-api and saved model with relevant methods.
+Repository consists of frontend code in front-end module and ml_api module consists of code for flask-api and saved model.

 If you want reproduce the project, you can use requirements text file to setup a conda environment.